 Old Salem Museums & Gardens (www.oldsalem.org)

 Maybe it’s the maples…or possibly the ginkgo (or both!)…the trees of historic Salem colorfully come to life every autumn.
 Settled in 1766, the 18th Century colonial village, today known as Old Salem Museums & Gardens, is lined with restored historic homes, shops, and heirloom gardens from more than 250 years ago.
-Although tours with costumed interpreters are postponed until Spring due to COVID-19, this living historic district is very much open to explore.
-Enjoy tranquil walks along the cobblestone sidewalks, pillowy piles of fallen leaves, and more room for nature to simply do its thing.
+Although tours with costumed interpreters are postponed until early spring due to COVID-19, this living historic district is very much open to explore.
+Enjoy tranquil walks along the cobblestone sidewalks, and rustle through pillowy piles of fallen leaves.

-Check out their newest self-guided visitor experience, Salem Pathways, launching later this fall.
-Pick up a map from one of seven marked “headquarters” throughout the district and learn the stories of seven individuals who lived in Salem at different times over a span of 200 years.
+Check out their newest self-guided visitor experience, Salem Pathways, launching this fall.
+The new tour offers visitors maps from seven marked headquarters throughout the district.
+Learn the stories of seven individuals who lived in Salem over a span of two centuries.
 Scan the QR code provided on the map, journey through the historic district to places of historical significance, all the while listening, watching, and reading more on their experiences intersect through space and time.
 Learn more here.

 Katharine Reynolds, wife of tobacco tycoon R.J.
-Reynolds, first moved to the countryside in 1917 to build what would become the thousand-acre Reynolda Estate.
+Reynolds, first moved from downtown to Winston-Salem’s countryside in 1917 to build what would become the thousand-acre Reynolda Estate.
 As was Katharine’s vision, Reynolda Road, otherwise known as Reynolda Mile, is lined with brightly colored maples, providing a canopy a vibrant fall color.
 The area’s surrounding trails are a popular hiking and biking destination, along with bird watching.
 Stroll the historic gardens where the original 1913 greenhouse still stands and along the trails to the scenic “waterfall.”